 Today, this practice is known as monastic medicine, or klosterheilkunde in German.
-In recent years, monastic medicine has been gaining recognition within the scientific and medical communities.
-Like most medieval medical treatments, Hildegard of Bingen’s natural healing techniques were rooted in the first principles of scripture and the Order of St. Benedict.
+In recent years, monastic medicine has gained recognition within the scientific and medical communities.
+Like most medieval medical treatments, Hildegard of Bingen’s natural healing techniques were rooted first in the principles of scripture and the Order of St. Benedict.

 4. Hildegard’s emphasis on grains may not have been focused on spelt.

 Many consider an inseparable relationship between Hildegard von Bingen and spelt.
 Despite popular contemporary thinking around Hildegard and spelt, Hildegard’s writings do not focus on specific spelt recipes.
 Instead, her work notes the general attributes and benefits of spelt as a healthy plant.

 In Physica, and perhaps other soundbites on spelt that we’ve collected, Hildegard von Bingen recognizes the value of spelt as a perfect grain.
 She reserves most of her favorable commentary for wheat and rye.
 Given how much grains have changed over the last 900 years, perhaps Drs Hertzka and Strehlow were right to propose the use of ancient dinkel grain for the gluten effects in spelt and for overall intestinal health.

 5. Hildegard von Bingen’s mysticism promotes a oneness with nature.